 Theism, and Christianity in particular, claims that the universe was the purposeful product of an intelligent creator.
 A creator who gives meaning and purpose to his creation.

 These two perspectives are quite at odds with each other.
-Most people in the world today would claim that there is a creator.
-While a smaller, but growing, segment of the world population have adopted naturalism.
+Most people in the world today would accept that there is a creator.
+While a smaller, but growing, segment of the world population has adopted naturalism.
 But, again, the question being raised here is not really concerning what a person believes to be true.
 Rather it is concerned with which is really true.

 If Christianity is True

 Before looking at naturalism, let’s take a quick look at some things that are true if God, as taught by Christianity and the Bible, exists.
 And these will be true whether a person believes God exists or not.
 They are objectively true.